 - 2.5.5 Unsymmetrical flooding shall be kept to a minimum consistent with the efficient arrangements.
-Where it is necessary to correct large angles of heel, the means adopted shall, where practicable, be self-acting, but in any case where controls to equalization devices are provided they shall be operable from above the bulkhead deck.
-These fittings together with their controls shall be approved by the Register.
-Suitable information concerning the use of equalization devices shall be supplied to the master of the ship. - 2.5.5.1 Tanks and compartments taking part in such equalization shall be fitted with air pipes or equivalent means of sufficient cross-section to ensure that the flow of water into the equalization compartments is not delayed. - 2.5.5.2 In all cases, $s_i$ shall be taken as zero in those cases where the final waterline, taking into account sinkage, heel and trim, immerses: - .1 the lower edge of openings through which progressive flooding may take place and such flooding is not accounted for in the calculation of factor $s_i$ .
-Such openings shall include air-pipes, ventilators and openings which are closed by means of weathertight doors or hatch covers; and - .2 any part of the bulkhead deck in passenger ships considered a horizontal evacuation route for compliance with Part VI "Fire Protection". - 2.5.5.3 The factor $s_i$ shall be taken as zero if, taking into account sinkage, heel and trim, any of the following occur in any intermediate stage or in the final stage of flooding: - .1 immersion of any vertical escape hatch in the bulkhead deck intended for compliance with Part VI "Fire Protection"; - .2 any controls intended for the operation of watertight doors, equalization devices, valves on piping or on ventilation ducts intended to maintain the integrity of watertight bulkheads from above the bulkhead deck become inaccessible or inoperable;
+Where it is necessary to correct large angles of heel, the means adopted shall, where practicable, be self-acting, but in any case where controls to equalization devices are provided they shall be operable from above the bulkhead deck of passenger ships and the freeboard deck of cargo ships.
+These fittings together with their controls shall be approved by the Register1.
+Suitable information concerning the use of equalization devices shall be supplied to the master of the ship. - 2.5.5.1 Tanks and compartments taking part in such equalization shall be fitted with air pipes or equivalent means of sufficient cross-section to ensure that the flow of water into the equalization compartments is not delayed. - 2.5.5.2 In all cases, s_i shall be taken as zero in those cases where the final waterline, taking into account sinkage, heel and trim, immerses: - .1 the lower edge of openings through which progressive flooding may take place and such flooding is not accounted for in the calculation of factor s_i .
+Such openings shall include air-pipes, ventilators and openings which are closed by means of weathertight doors or hatch covers; and - .2 any part of the bulkhead deck in passenger ships considered a horizontal evacuation route for compliance with Part VI "Fire Protection".

-&lt;sup>1Refer to IMO resolution MSC.245(83).
+1Refer to IMO resolution MSC.362(92).

-- .3 immersion of any part of piping or ventilation ducts carried through a watertight boundary that is located within any compartment included in damage cases contributing to the attained index A, if not fitted with watertight means of closure at each boundary. - 2.5.5.4 However, where compartments assumed flooded due to progressive flooding are taken into account in the damage stability calculations multiple values of $s{intermediate,i}$ may be calculated assuming equalization in additional flooding phases. - 2.5.5.5 Except as provided in 2.5.5.3.1, openings closed by means of watertight manhole covers and flush scuttles, small watertight hatch covers, remotely operated sliding watertight doors, side scuttles of the non-opening type as well as watertight access doors and hatch covers required to be kept closed at sea need not be considered. - 2.5.6 Where horizontal watertight boundaries are fitted above the waterline under consideration the s-value calculated for the lower compartment or group of compartments shall be obtained by multiplying the value as determined in 2.5.1.1 by the reduction factor $v_m$ according to 2.5.6.1, which represents the probability that the spaces above the horizontal subdivision will not be flooded. - 2.5.6.1 The factor $v_m$ shall be obtained from the formula where $H{j,n,m}$ = least height above the baseline, in m, within the longitudinal range of $x1{(j)}...x2{(j+n-1)}$ of the mth horizontal boundary which is assumed to limit the vertical extent of flooding for the damaged compartments under consideration;
+- 2.5.5.3 The factor s_i shall be taken as zero if, taking into account sinkage, heel and trim, any of the following occur in any intermediate stage or in the final stage of flooding: - .1 immersion of any vertical escape hatch in the bulkhead deck of passenger ships and freeboard deck of cargo ships intended for compliance with Part VI "Fire Protection"; - .2 any controls intended for the operation of watertight doors, equalization devices, valves on piping or on ventilation ducts intended to maintain the integrity of watertight bulkheads from above the bulkhead deck of passenger ships and the freeboard deck of cargo ships become inaccessible or inoperable; - .3 immersion of any part of piping or ventilation ducts located within the assumed extent of damage and carried through a watertight boundary if this can lead to the progressive flooding of compartments not assumed as flooded. - 2.5.5.4 However, where compartments assumed flooded due to progressive flooding are taken into account in the damage stability calculations multiple values of $s{intermediate,i}$ may be calculated assuming equalization in additional flooding phases. - 2.5.5.5 Except as provided in 2.5.5.3.1, openings closed by means of watertight manhole covers and flush scuttles, small watertight hatch covers, remotely operated sliding watertight doors, side scuttles of the non-opening type as well as watertight access doors and watertight hatch covers required to be kept closed at sea need not be considered. - 2.5.6 Where horizontal watertight boundaries are fitted above the waterline under consideration the s-value calculated for the lower compartment or group of compartments shall be obtained by multiplying the value as determined in 2.5.1.1 by the reduction factor v_m according to 2.5.6.1, which represents the probability that the spaces above the horizontal subdivision will not be flooded. - 2.5.6.1 The factor v_m shall be obtained from the formula

-$$v_m = v(H{j,n,m}, d) - v(H{j,n,m-1}, d)$$
+$$v_m = v(H{j,n,m},d) - v(H{j,n,m-1},d)$$